Oxford University Labour Club: Events

 OULC also runs campaigns.
 The club plays a role in the efforts to keep Oxford East Labour and contributed significantly to the election effort in July 2009 where Labour gained four seats on the county council, the most successful Labour result in the county.
 In its report on the election victory, the Cherwell cited the club's then co-chair, Jacob Turner, as saying that he felt the result was a consequence of "a very great effort from the local party including Labour Club members.
 We've been going out, meeting people, and asking them not to vote for us, but just how our councillors can help them.
 We've built up a relationship with residents which is ultimately expressed in voting."

 In the run up to the 2010 General Election the club regularly turned out 20 campaigners every Sunday.
 This made a huge contribution to Oxford East's position of having the highest voter contact rate of anywhere in the country (more than Wales, Scotland and the North-East put together).
 In 2012, the club was instrumental in Labour winning its first Student Ward in the city in over two decades.
 When possible the club sends members to other towns to campaign, including Reading, Slough, Southampton and even Edinburgh.
 In 2022, OULC travelled to Birmingham to campaign in the successful defence of Birmingham Erdington.

 OULC holds a number of social events including a fresher's dinner in Michaelmas Term and a barbecue or picnic in Trinity term.
 OULC also hosts an annual dinner, the John Smith Memorial Dinner, in the fifth week of Hilary term.
 The dinner commemorates the contribution and life of John Smith, the former Labour party leader, who died suddenly in 1994.
 Recent speakers at this event have included Neil Kinnock, Andrew Adonis and Margaret Beckett.

 The most prominent and regular social event at the society is called 'Beer and Bickering'.
 This is a weekly debating society whereby three or four motions, or points of discussion, are debated, where students take it in turns to make speeches either for or against the motion.
 The title of every motion always begins with the phrase 'this house believes', and there is usually a mixture of serious and joke motions.
 The event usually takes place at a college common room and lasts two or three hours.

 Involvement in Labour politics

 Labour Students

-OULC used to be affiliated with Labour Students, and former OULC members have held a number of positions there.
+OULC is affiliated with Labour Students and the national Labour Party, and former OULC members have held a number of positions there.